 \subsubsection{Vessel extraction}

-The vessel extraction process was inspired by the work of Choi {\em et al.} \cite{choi2020cerebral} but is not based entirely on their proposed procedure.
-The Frangi filter was first applied on the MRI data slice-by-slice, aggregating the results.
-This process was performed via the following three steps: \begin{enumerate} \item Frangi's algorithm was applied to both preprocessed INV2 and T1w slices of the dataset separately.
-We used the Scikit-Image \cite{van2014scikit} package's implementation Frangi method with different parameters for each slice. \item After applying the filter on the INV2 and T1w data of a specific slice, we created a mask by adding these two layers to each other.
-Similar to matrix operations, this addition was done in an elementwise manner.
-The mask was binarized using a user-defined threshold level, meaning every element less than this value was set to zero and otherwise it was set to one. \item The segmented cerebral vessels were obtained iterating the previous steps through an axis of the MRI image and aggregating the results.
-In order to reduce noise, aggregation was performed separately for sagittal, axial and coronal slices using the following scoring scheme: if a voxel was detected as a vessel in two or three of the results, it was considered a vessel in the final vessel mask; otherwise, it was be neglected. \end{enumerate}
+The vessel extraction process was inspired by the work of Choi {\em et al.} \cite{choi2020cerebral} but is not entirely based on their proposed procedure.
+The Frangi filter was first applied to the MRI data slice-by-slice, and then the results were aggregated to produce the final arterial model.
+This process was performed in the following three steps:

+\begin{enumerate} \item Frangi's algorithm was applied to both the preprocessed INV2 and T1w slices of the dataset separately.
+We used the Scikit-Image \cite{van2014scikit} package's implementation of the Frangi method with different parameters for each slice. \item After applying the filter to a specific slice of the INV2 and T1w data, we created a mask by superposing these two layers in an element-wise manner.
+The mask was binarized using a user-defined threshold level; every element with value less than this threshold was set to zero and, otherwise, to one. \item The segmented cerebral vessels were obtained by iterating the previous steps through an axis of the MRI image and aggregating the results.
+In order to reduce noise, aggregation was performed separately for sagittal, axial, and coronal slices using the following scoring scheme: if a voxel was detected as a vessel in two or three of the results, it was considered a vessel in the final vessel mask; otherwise, it was neglected. \end{enumerate}

-\subsubsection{Numerical simulations}
+\subsection{Numerical simulations}